omega000133/solana_token_swap/README.md

 # Live web app
 A live version is running at: http://54.169.119.246:8080/ <br />
-I uploaded it to AWS so you can check it without building a local version
+I uploaded it to AWS so you can check it without building a local version <br />
+The contract have been built by Rust and uploaded to: https://explorer.solana.com/address/229mbZhzUCmCV5u7FF7nGPXNvTCgN3Avd4qAvE9GtrV4?cluster=devnet <br />
+The Token using in the project: https://explorer.solana.com/address/FnzDLQPD8TcE9DmdHnPbDow76ys3HkHeufvrYTF6ijGR?cluster=devnet  <br />

 <img width="1271" alt="image" src="https://user-images.githubusercontent.com/24490864/197517977-f754cb97-1acd-4262-a0d1-0e987f2e8846.png">

+# Smart Contract Address

 # Local web app
 If you want to build a local version, pls prepare **NodeJs** version >= 14: https://nodejs.org/en/ <br />